nuxeo/nuxeo-drive/docs/deployment.md

 ```
 - `SKIP` is used to tweak tests checks:
 ```
-    - SKIP=flake8 to skip code style
-    - SKIP=spell to skip grammar check
-    - SKIP=translations to skip translation files check
-    - SKIP=mypy to skip type annotations
-    - SKIP=cleanup to skip dead code checks
     - SKIP=rerun to not rerun failed test(s)
-    - SKIP=integration to not run integration tests on Windows
-    - SKIP=all to skip all above (equivalent to flake8,mypy,rerun,translations,spell,integration)
-    - SKIP=tests tu run only code checks
 ```

 #### MacOS Specific